Nagelsmann and Tuchel might have reacted differently. Even a modest win in Wolfsburg showcased Vincent Kompany's genius | Goal.com US

 FC Bayern are dismissing talk of a dire scenario.

-Bayern looked much more incisive after the break, pinning Wolfsburg back and barely giving the home side a moment's respite.
+Bayern looked much more incisive after the break, stifling Wolfsburg and barely giving the home side a moment's respite.
 Goal-scoring opportunities became regular, and the logical consequence was Olise's stunning winner (56').
-The sequence was both predictable and extraordinary: Olise drifted inside from the right, curled a powerful left-foot shot across the goal and into the far corner, and the ball nestled perfectly in the net.
-Such brilliance has become almost routine for the exceptional talent.
+The sequence was both predictable and extraordinary: Olise drifted inside from the right, curled a powerful left-foot shot into the far corner, and watched the ball nestle neatly into the net—a trademark strike that has become almost routine for the exceptional talent.
 "Michael has set the bar so high for himself that I would have been disappointed if it hadn't gone in – and that's absurd.
 It shouldn't be normal, but he's got us used to it," Kompany noted back in late April, when Olise had already pulled off his trademark move in Mainz.

-By repeating the trick in Wolfsburg, Bayern had something to celebrate just 72 hours after their exit to PSG.
+By repeating the trick in Wolfsburg, Bayern had something to celebrate just 72 hours after their exit against PSG.
 The champions will celebrate their 35th Bundesliga title in front of their home fans next Saturday after the final-day clash with 1.
-FC Köln, and a week later they will travel to Berlin to face VfB Stuttgart in the DFB-Pokal final.
+FC Köln, then travel to Berlin a week later to face VfB Stuttgart in the DFB-Pokal final.

-Bayern's sporting director Max Eberl told Sky before the Wolfsburg game that anything less than a domestic double would still leave the season feeling incomplete despite already securing one trophy.
-"The way we play, we're German champions, we reached the Champions League semi-finals and held our own against the best team in Europe.
+If they were to lose and miss out on the domestic double, would the season be a disappointment with just one title to show for it?
+Bayern's sporting director Max Eberl was asked this by Sky ahead of the match in Wolfsburg.
+"The way we play, we're German champions, we reached the Champions League semi-finals and were on a par with the best team in Europe.
 We're also in our first cup final in years, and we want to win it," Eberl insisted, describing the campaign as "a very, very good season so far".
 He also stressed, "Another soft fact is this: how many people rave about how much fun it is to watch Bayern games.
-They've never been Bayern fans, but they enjoy watching us because it's football just as you'd want it to be.
+They've never been Bayern fans, but they enjoy watching us because it's the sort of football you want to see.
 You don't get a trophy for that, but it counts too."

 FC Bayern Munich: The final five fixtures of the 2025/26 campaign